Al-Kazimiyya Mosque: History

-During the 1920 Iraq Revolt against the British Empire, al-Kadhimyya Mosque was among the many sites around Baghdad to see national gatherings aimed to revolt against the British.
+During the 1920 Iraq Revolt against the British Empire, al-Kadhimiya Mosque was among the many sites around Baghdad to see national gatherings aimed to revolt against the British.
 These gatherings were noted by Musa al-Shabandar who saw similar gatherings such as in the Haydar-Khana Mosque.
 These gatherings coincided with Mawlid and Husayni condolences and saw significant Islamic unification as noted by al-Shabandar.